thomaswilburn/itc240-2014/assignment-0/first-sql-lesson.md

 mysql -D [username] -p
 ```

 The result should be a `mysql>` prompt where you can type queries.
 The `mysql` program on Zephir is a command line for accessing databases--a REPL (read-execute-print loop) just like the PHP interpreter mode we used in class to test simple ideas.
 If it seems like we're using the command line a lot, that's because many of our most technical tools for web development run on the command line for its flexibility and precision.
 It's in your best interest to become comfortable with it, hence our emphasis in this class.
+At any time, you can type `help` in the interpreter for a list of useful commands, and `exit` to leave.

 First things first, we need to make a table.
 We're going to start with a simple set of names combined with numbers.
 We need to set up the columns for our table, so we're going to run a `CREATE TABLE` command.
 This command includes the names and types of each column in the parentheses: one that's a text column for the names, and another that's integers (whole numbers) for their ID numbers.